The-Best-Joke/KnowHow-Challenge/README.md

-# Getting Started with Create React App
+# KnowHow's React Challenge App – By Alejandro Salazar

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).